 Drinking stories and reading for sobriety

 And of course there is fiction.
 Writers have long had a reputation for drinking, and alcohol is also a popular topic in books.
 One recent favourite of mine is Donna Tartt’s The Goldfinch.
 She famously takes her time with her writing: in nearly 30 years she’s only published three novels, but all of them are amazing reads and well worth the wait.
 They are also on the long side: The Goldfinch is nearly 900 pages long.
 But it is a tale that grabs you from the very start and keeps you hooked until the end, with love and friendship, art and antiques, and a lot of drinking.
 The book does have some very violent scenes though, so be prepared for big shocks in between the plot twists…

 Biblio is a new service that connects you with someone who will curate personal book choices to help you.
 It is free.
 So if you want to get some help in choosing some books for you, then we recommend giving them a whirl.
 The image below explains how it works.

 Meanwhile, at Club Soda we are constantly adding new books to our own bookshop.
-If you have a recommendation that you think other members would benefit from reading, then feel free to leave a comment at the end of this blog post, on Facebook, or at the Bar.
+If you have a recommendation that you think other members would benefit from reading, then let us know.